rm511130/Physna_Training/README.md

 4. If you were able to successfully log into Physna, please update the [progress tracker spreadsheet](https://docs.google.com/spreadsheets/d/1T5CmKvyP4t7ObUd8ZPnEy5oAN1HH5GKwL_TspGm4vK4/edit?usp=sharing) with an "x" in the row and column that corresponds to your Workshop Lab 1.
 5. Congratulations: you have completed _Lab 1_ of the Workshop.

-_Workshop Tip: when asked to click on a URL on this page, it will often be better to right-click and open the link using a new Tab so as to not lose where you are in this document._
+_Workshop Tip: when asked to click on a URL on this page, it will often be better to right-click and open the link using a new Tab to not lose where you are in this document._

 ---
 ## 3. Navigating the Physna User Interface<a name="navigating-the-ui"><a/>

-- This section covers the main page of Physna's UI and all of its features.
+- This section covers the main page of Physna's UI and all its features.
 - Once familiarized with the features available, you will have a Workshop Lab to reinforce what has been described.
 - Depending on your user role and the set of features your company has subscribed to use, menu items shown in this document may not be active or available to you.
 - Physna's UI is being actively updated to use React.
-Some of its features will still be based on an older UI design that is being deprecated, but the functionality has been tested and will not affect the Workshop Labs.
+Some features are still based on an older UI design that is being deprecated, but the functionality has been tested and will not affect the Workshop Labs.

 ![](./images/thin_line.jpg)
 ### 3a.
 Main Landing Page<a name="Main_Landing_Page"></a>